Jamaican Patois: Vocabulary

-Jamaican Patois contains many loanwords, most of which are African in origin, primarily from Twi (a dialect of Akan).
-Many loanwords come from English, but some are also borrowed from Spanish, Portuguese, Hindi, Arawak and African languages, as well as Scottish and Irish dialects.
+Jamaican Patois contains many loanwords, some of which are African in origin, primarily from Twi (a dialect of Akan).
+Many loanwords come from English, but some are also borrowed from Spanish, Portuguese, French, Hindi, Arawak, as well as, Scottish and Irish dialects.

 Examples from African languages include //se// meaning that (in the sense of "he told me that..." = //im tel mi se//), taken from Ashanti Twi, and duppy meaning ghost, taken from the Twi word dupon ('cotton tree root'), because of the African belief of malicious spirits originating in the roots of trees (in Jamaica and Ghana, particularly the cotton tree known in both places as "Odom").
 The pronoun //unu//, used for the plural form of you, is taken from the Igbo language.
 Red eboe describes a fair-skinned black person because of the reported account of fair skin among the Igbo in the mid-1700s.
 De meaning to be (at a location) comes from Yoruba.
 From the Ashanti-Akan, comes the term Obeah which means witchcraft, from the Ashanti Twi word Ɔbayi which also means "witchcraft".

 Words from Hindi include ganja (marijuana).
 Pickney or pickiney meaning child, taken from an earlier form (piccaninny) was ultimately borrowed from the Portuguese pequenino (the diminutive of pequeno, small) or Spanish pequeño ('small').
 There are many words referring to popular produce, food items, and Jamaican cuisine—ackee, callaloo, guinep, bammy, roti, dal, kamranga.

-Jamaican Patois has its own rich variety of swearwords.
-One of the strongest is bloodclaat (along with related forms raasclaat, bomboclaat, pussyclaat and others)—compare with bloody in Australian English and British English, which is also considered a profanity.